moderneinc/rewrite-recipe-starter/README.md

 </project>
 ```

-Unlike Maven, Gradle must be explicitly configured to resolve dependencies from maven local.
+Unlike Maven, Gradle must be explicitly configured to resolve dependencies from Maven locally.
-The root project of your gradle build, make your recipe module a dependency of the `rewrite` configuration:
+The root project of your Gradle build, make your recipe module a dependency of the `rewrite` configuration:

 ```groovy
 plugins {